os-migrate/os-migrate/docs/src/user/install-from-galaxy.rst

 Installation from Galaxy (recommended)
 ======================================

-This document describes the recommended method of installing OS-Migrate, from Ansible Galaxy.
+This document describes the recommended method of installing OS Migrate, from Ansible Galaxy.
 Alternatively, you can `install from source <install-from-source.md>`__.